mathkimchi/singularity/DEVLOG.md

 For now, I will just implement two non-leaf applets:

 1. The standard RecursiveNodeApplet (just shows the focused item)
-2. The TiledApplet is like a very limited tiling window manager, which, like the standard node applet, holds one main subapp and a list of children subapps.
+2. The DividedApplet is like a very limited tiling window manager, which, like the standard node applet, holds one main subapp and a list of children subapps.
 All the subapps are given equally sized rectangles, and it can switch between horizontal vs vertical stacks.
 This is mostly here right now for debugging purposes.

 I think all the tree traversal operations I've previously implemented can be done locally, and the only things that needed global coordination was tree modification.